Status

 The last command that can be received by the low_latency_app is the “grouping” command, which contains a multicast id that will be applied to the node concerned.
 This means that the node is added to the Multicast group, and will receive the multicast commands.

-The same procedure as described for the downlinks messages can be used, with Wirepas terminal.
+The same procedure for the downlink messages can be used, with MQTT Console.
 This command can be send in unicast to set a new multicast group for only one node, or in Multicast to change the multicast address for all nodes in the group.

 The multicast address has a specific format, on 32 bit, contained between 0x80000000 and 0x80FFFFFF.
 For example, to add a node to the group number 2, the multicast group address sent will be 0x80000002.

-Caution : The multicast address must be send in little endian.
+Caution : The multicast address must be sent in little endian format (LSB first).

 Message ID